Being lonely seems to carry a stigma, yet most people feel lonely at times.

 Everyone can feel lonely.
 And loneliness seems to bring about other issues.
-Compared to a group who reported strong social connections, a group of students who were in the top 20% in terms of loneliness reported characteristics of shyness, anxiety, hostility, pessimism, fear of negative evaluation and depressed affect among other characteristics.
+Compared to a group that reported strong social connections, a group of students who were in the top 20% in terms of loneliness reported characteristics of shyness, anxiety, hostility, pessimism, fear of negative evaluation, and depressed affect among other characteristics.
 In a follow-up study, loneliness was induced.
-Subjects were hypnotized to believe they were well connected socially or that they were lonely.
+Subjects were hypnotized to believe they were well-connected socially or that they were lonely.
 The participants who were hypnotized to believe they were lonely then showed the same characteristics as the students who were assessed to be the loneliest.

 The Purpose of Loneliness

 Just as physical pain protects people from physical dangers, loneliness may serve as a social pain to protect people from the dangers of being isolated.
-It may serve as a prompt to change behavior, to pay more attention to relationships which are needed for survival.
+It may serve as a prompt to change behavior and pay more attention to relationships that are needed for survival.